sumitnemade/ragify/DEVELOPMENT_ROADMAP_README.md

 - **Conflict-Aware RAG** - Detection and resolution of data contradictions

 ## **Current State: ✅ PRODUCTION READY, FULLY IMPLEMENTED**
-**Version**: 2.7.0
+**Version**: 2.8.0
-**Status**: **TRULY PRODUCTION READY, ENTERPRISE GRADE + REAL-TIME + DATABASE + ML ENSEMBLE + STATISTICAL RIGOR PROVEN**
+**Status**: **TRULY PRODUCTION READY, ENTERPRISE GRADE + REAL-TIME + DATABASE + ML ENSEMBLE + STATISTICAL RIGOR + SECURITY PROVEN**

 ## **🎯 Project Overview**
-RAGify is a **generic, framework-agnostic plugin** that provides enterprise-grade context orchestration, intelligent data fusion, and advanced relevance scoring for any project.
+RAGify is a **generic, framework-agnostic plugin** that provides enterprise-grade context orchestration, intelligent data fusion, advanced relevance scoring, and production-ready security for any project.
 This framework is designed to work seamlessly across all platforms and provide production-ready functionality out of the box.

 ## **📊 Implementation Status**